kittkod/422-winter-project2/README.txt

 1) After all modules from above are installed, download or clone this repository to your computer
-2) Through the terminal or a code editor (like virtual studio code), run the Dollarless_Dining.py script
+2) through terminal or a code editor (like virtual studio code), run the Dollarless_Dining.py script
-3) If this is the first time running: enter admin mode through the 'Admin Mode' button on the the main page, and click the 'Refresh Data' button
+3) if this is the first time running: enter admin mode through the 'Admin Mode' button on the main page, and click the 'Refresh Data' button
-4) Wait for output that the scraping has been finished in the terminal, and now the program is set up and ready to use
+4) wait for output that the scraping has been finished in terminal and a window popout on your screen, and now the program is set up and ready to use